-For starters, you can use merge tags to trick the spam filters into believing that you know the person who you’ve sent the campaign to.
+For starters, you can use merge tags to trick the spam filters into believing that you know the person who you have sent the campaign to.

-Furthermore, you can also try to add the recipient to add you to their email book.
-This is a simple task.
+Furthermore, you can also try to add the recipient to add you to their contact list.
+This is a simple task:

-It’s essential to grow the email list organically.
-If people haven’t signed up to receive emails from you, it means that they don’t care about what you’re sending.
-Therefore, if you send emails to those that care, open rates will be much higher, and your sender reputation improved.
+It is essential to grow your email list organically.
+If people have not voluntarily signed up to receive emails from you, it would mean that they do not want to hear from you.
+Therefore, if you send emails to those who do want to know more about you, open rates will be much higher, and your sender reputation will improve.

 Furthermore, an organic list means that you will significantly reduce spam complaints.
 Hence, you’re preventing the spam filters from being triggered.
-As well as, you’re also ensuring that your campaigns have reached the inbox and not the spam folder.
+You are also ensuring that your campaigns have reached the inbox and not the spam folder.

 The good news is that you don’t have to spend any money to gain subscribers.
 All that you will need to do is to add a sign-up page to your website.

-If you offer newbies an incentive, they will feel like they’re gaining something from signing up.
-Take a look below:
+If you offer newbies something of value, they will be more likely to sign up.
+Take a look at an example below:

-Of course, you don’t have to offer discount codes if you don’t want.
+Of course, you don’t have to offer discount codes if you do not want to.
 An eBook will be just as practical if it contains useful information.
-The main idea is that you wish to the newbie to believe that there’s something in it for them if they subscribe.

-Once you grow the list, you want to check if the email addresses are secure and active.
-Thus, TheChecker will check which email addresses are ready to be used.
-Once the system removes the email addresses that are marked as spam, your sender reputation will be significantly improved and so will ROI.
+Once you grow your mailing list, you need to make sure that the email addresses on it are secure and active.
+You can use TheChecker's tool, which will check for you which email addresses are valid.
+Once the system removes the email addresses that are marked as spam, your sender reputation will be significantly improved and so will your Email Marketing ROI.